vexx-sm/TF2-Ricochet/README.md

 ## Installation

-1. Download the latest `Ricochet.smx` from the [Releases](https://github.com/vexx-sm/tf2-ricochet/releases) page and place it in your `sourcemod\plugins` folder.
+1. Download the latest `Ricochet.smx` and `Ricochet.cfg` from the [Releases](https://github.com/vexx-sm/tf2-ricochet/releases) page and place them in your `sourcemod\plugins` and `sourcemod\configs` folder.

-2. Download the latest `Ricochet.cfg` from the [Releases](https://github.com/vexx-sm/tf2-ricochet/releases) page and place it in your `sourcemod\configs` folder.

-3. Reload the plugin or restart your server.
+2. Reload the plugin or restart your server.

 ## Requirements